LeoVacher/LeoVacher.github.io/_pages/philo.md

 Here are some of my first writing related to this topic:

 - [History of geodesic](https://leovacher.github.io/files/courbes-Vacher.pdf) curves from the end of the XVIIIth to the beggining of the XIXth century (french).
-- [History of connections and gauge theories](https://leovacher.github.io/files/connexion-Vacher.pdf) in the XXth century.
+- [History of connections and gauge theories](https://leovacher.github.io/files/connexion-Vacher.pdf) in the XXth century (french).